 - Do Australian Terriers need a lot of exercise?

 - All working dogs have a lot of energy to spare.
 The Australian Terrier is no exception.
-These dogs need at least two twenty minute periods per day of high activity.
+These dogs require at least two twenty minute periods per day of high activity.
 Obstacle course training is a great activity for these dogs.
 (See List of Dogs That Don't Need Tons of Exercise.)

 - Does the Australian Terrier have a high level of intensity?